WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: : Design and implementation

+We begin by delineating the watermark generation, including the method of generating the watermark bit string, and the rules of selecting proper edges as watermark carriers.

-The watermark string encodes the desired information, such as the company logo, the usage policy associated with the watermarked model, the intended recipient of the model distribution, or a timestamp indicating when the model was distributed.
-In this work, we generate an $N_w$-bit watermark string by independently sampling each bit from a Bernoulli distribution with equal probability for 0 and 1 (i.e., Bernoulli(0.5)).
+\textbf{Generate a multi-bit string as the watermark.} The watermark acts as a unique identifier for GNNs, with its multi-bit sequence constituting an identification number.
+In this work, we generate an $N_w$-bit watermark string by independently sampling each bit from a Bernoulli distribution with equal probability for 0 and 1 (i.e., Bernoulli(0.5)),

+where $\mathbf{w}$ is the watermark string; $N_w$ means the length of $\mathbf{w}$; $w_i$ is a bit of $\mathbf{w}$ which is either 0 or 1; and Bernoulli(0.5) is Bernoulli distribution equal probability.
 In fact, the watermark string can encode arbitrary information.

+\textbf{Transfer LDDE values to a binary string.} For mapping rules, two fundamental problems must be addressed.
+The first problem is selecting the proper edges to carry watermarks.
+The second problem is normalizing the predictions.

-Although every edge possesses an LDDE value, not all edges are suitable as watermark carriers.
-The edges selected to carry the watermark should satisfy the following conditions.
+For the first problem, although every edge possesses an LDDE value, not all edges are suitable as watermark carriers.
+If an edge has a prevalent local topology, modifying its LDDE affects all edges with similar structures.
+If an edge possesses a large LDDE value, altering its sign (from positive to negative or vise versa) requires substantial model adjustments.
+Thus, edges suitable for carrying the watermark should satisfy the following conditions.

 \begin{enumerate}[label=\textbf{C\arabic*}:, ref=\textbf{C\arabic*}, leftmargin=*] \item \textbf{ } \textit{The edges possess statistically rare local structures.} \item \textbf{ } \textit{The edges possess LDDE values close to zero.} \end{enumerate}